Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 ### Using other Senders

-Due to popular demand, we’ve created and tested macros to use the AutoZero touch plate with a variety of CNC control software beyond gSender.
+Due to popular demand, we've created and tested macros to use the AutoZero touch plate with a variety of CNC control software beyond gSender.

 If the software you use is not explicitly listed here, you can also follow instructions in the section titled **"Macros for other senders"** to use the AutoZero touch plate in a semi-automatic fashion as we work on expanding support.